AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-left-panel.md

         ![](images/active-review-select-project.png){width="300" align="left"}

+       The **Filter** dialog also includes the following options that can be enabled or disabled using the toggle:

-       Enable the **Tasks initiated by me** option to view only the tasks that you've initiated.
-The toggle state of this option is maintained even after refreshing the page.
-Enable the **Show only active tasks** option to filter the project list to show tasks that are currently active.
+       - **Tasks initiated by me**: When enabled, displays only the tasks that you have initiated.
+       - **Show only active tasks**: When enabled, filters the project list to display only tasks that are currently active.

+       By default, both the options are disabled.
+Also, the selected toggle state is maintained even after the page is refreshed.

 1. By default, in your review project you will view a flat list of topics that have comments associated with them.
 Apply the required filters from the left rail to filter the topics based on the review comments present in them: